amcz/hysplit_metdata/README.md

 Code to download ERA5 meteorological data from ECMWF that will suitable for converting to ARL format for ingestion into HYSPLIT.

-There may be an problem with the  velocity fiels on the pressure levels.
+There may be a problem with the  velocity fields on the pressure levels.
 See: https://confluence.ecmwf.int/pages/viewpage.action?pageId=127305868

 PYTHON 3.x